-160 The indicators are designed to accommodate two different levels of information available for the161 products:
+The indicators are designed to accommodate two different levels of information available for the products:

-b) Advanced rating, involves a more detailed scoring system that incorporates additional information voluntarily provided by producers.
-Besides the mandatory information, this may include, for example, information on specific fishing gears at higher level of detail and FAO sub-areas for all oceans,allowing a more accurate evaluation.
+- a) Basic rating, which consists of a simple scoring system based on the data currently required for fishery products placed on the EU market under the CMO Regulation.
+These are the designation of commercial species and their scientific name, the gear category (i.e., a group of fishing gears), the FAO sub-areas specifically for FAO 27 and FAO 37, and the FAO fishing area for other oceans. - b) Advanced rating involves a more detailed scoring system that incorporates additional information voluntarily provided by producers.
+Besides the mandatory information, this may include, for example, information on specific fishing gears at higher level of detail and FAO sub-areas for all oceans, allowing a more accurate evaluation.

-171 2.2 Indicator of fishing impact on the seabed
+2.2.
+Indicator of fishing impact on the seabed

-172 2.2.1 Scoring the potential seabed impact of fishing gears
+2.2.1.
+Scoring the potential seabed impact of fishing gears